Canvas Instructor Guide

 3. In the "Course" drop-down, select your course.

-4. In the “To” field, send to all or specify individual recipients from the course to receive the message by searching for student(s).
+4. In the “To” field, you can choose to send to all students in the course or specify individual recipients by searching for student(s).

 5. Complete the subject and text for the message.
-Note that all content is sent in plain text.
+Please note that all content is sent in plain text.
 You can also include an attachment or media file.

 6. When you are finished, click Send.